Walpole Island First Nation: Environment

 The island is also home to many different environmental efforts, including the Walpole Island Land Trust and the Purple Martin Project run by Richard Carr.
 Walpole Island has the only self-sustaining population of northern bobwhite (Colinus virginianus) confirmed to exist in Ontario, and by extension, all of Canada.

 Demographics

 As of January 2011, the registered population of the Walpole Island First Nation is 4,315 members, of whom 2,213 live on the reserve, 22 live on another reserve, and 2,080 live off reserve.

 Transportation

 Walpole Island is connected to mainland Canada by the Tecumseh Road Bridge (Route 32).
 The Walpole-Algonac Ferry connects with the US city of Algonac, Michigan.

 Education

 Students completing their Walpole Island Elementary School education will continue it at nearby Wallaceburg District Secondary School.
 In the mid-1990s, graduation for First Nations students was about 20%, but by mid-2010s had become closer to 75%.

-The Harriett Jacobs Center within WDSS houses the Walpole Island First Nation Secondary School Program, assisting 150+ students.
+The Harriett Jacobs Centre within WDSS houses the Walpole Island First Nation Secondary School Program, assisting 150+ students.